ssu-humane/ssu-humane.github.io/_pages/home.md

 permalink: /
 ---

-Human-centered Data Science Laboratory(인간 중심 데이터 과학 연구실, HUMANE Lab) at Soongsil University is a dynamic research group where people bring together to study data science and artificial intelligence technologies for making a social impact.
+Human-centered Data Science Laboratory(인간 중심 데이터 과학 연구실, HUMANE Lab) at Soongsil University is a dynamic research group where people bring together to study data science and artificial intelligence technologies for making a real-world impact.

 We are a **HUMAN-CENTERED** research group from three perspectives:
 1. **Problem**: we tackle human-centered social problems that emerge in human behaviors and social interactions.
 2. **Data**: we focus on human-generated data such as behavioral records, text, images, etc., in online social platforms (e.g., news, social media).
 3. **Method**: we study technical components in data-driven solutions that facilitate human usages, such as interpretability in deep learning and causal inference approaches.

-Currently, HUMANE Lab is actively working on fascinating real-world projects addressing human-centered problems in social media environments such as Instagram, Twitch, Twitter, and Facebook through **natural language processing (NLP)** and **multimodal deep learning** technologies.
-We aim at presenting research at top-tier conference venues and journals.

- **We are looking for passionate new graduate students/undergraduate interns to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **.** **We(I) are waiting for you!**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->